Earplug: Simple earplugs

-Musicians' earplugs
+Musician's earplugs

 Musicians are exposed to potentially harmful levels of sound, which can lead to hearing loss, tinnitus, and other auditory symptoms.
 Because of this, musicians may choose to use earplugs.

 Musician's earplugs (also called Hi-Fi or Lossless earplugs) are designed to attenuate sounds evenly across all frequencies (pitches) which helps maintain the ear's natural frequency response and thus minimizes the effect on the user's perception of timbre (frequency spectrum, f.ex. bass and treble levels).
 These are commonly used by musicians and technicians, both in the studio and in concert, to avoid overexposure to high volume levels.
 Musician's earplugs generally achieve a more natural frequency response by incorporating a small diaphragm or membrane together with acoustic channels and damping materials.
 Simpler variants with only a small hole introduce a low frequency leak, and will not achieve a flat frequency response.
 Examples of manufacturers of membrane-based earplugs are ACS, Etymotic and Minuendo.

 Preformed earplugs, such as the ER-20 earplug are universal (non-custom) earplugs with a noise reduction rating (NRR) of about 12 dB.
 A selection of musician's earplugs have been reviewed by the National Acoustic Laboratories and The HEARing CRC in conjunction with Choice.
 The review results (which include attenuation measures and user ratings of comfort, fit and sound quality) are available at What Plug?.